JetBrains/intellij-scala/README.md

 To run tests properly, the plugin needs to be packaged.
 On the sbt shell:

-1. `packagePluginCommunity`
+1. `packageArtifact`
 2. `runFastTests`

 The "fast tests" can take over an hour.
-To get a quick feedback on project health, run the "typeInference tests"
+To get a quick feedback on project health, run only the type inference tests

-    > testOnly org.jetbrains.plugins.scala.lang.typeInference.*
+    > runTypeInferenceTests

 ## Travis CI